-Hey Oilers… As some of you are probably aware, I am fairly new to the world of essential oils and chemical free living and have never hidden two facts… The first is that I am still a little skeptical about some of the benefits that have been stated about essential oils – and this doesn’t include the site I found promoting the use of essential oils to solve wars – I kid you not!
+Hey Oilers… As some of you are probably aware, I am fairly new to the world of essential oils and chemical free living and have never hidden two facts… The first is that I am still a little skeptical about some of the benefits and risks of essential oils.
 The second is that I am learning a lot of this as I go.
-I certainly do accept, and have seen definite benefits in my life around the use of oils, so I have been continuing my learning via the way of my mansperiments and some good old-fashioned research.
+I certainly do accept, and have seen definite benefits in my life around the use of essential oils, so I have been continuing my learning via the way of my mansperiments and some good old-fashioned research.

 As I have been doing this recent research, mainly looking for manly ways to use and test essential oils (and some other chemical free products that I am still looking at), I have noticed a few articles and stories around the risks of essential oils.
 Some of them were just plain hater sites… However, the more sensible sites and articles I thought made some good points.
 So, in the interest of sticking to my promise of keeping things real, I have outlined my findings below.